atharva-p/guides/Scribble.md

-### Dealer's play
+### aces
-1. keep taking till score is 17 or higher
-2. check_score and then pass it to process_score everytime
+if score > 21, see the hand for any key that is an ace (14) and note their positions in a separate list which will hold the ace positions